Russia shuts DW's Moscow bureau, withdraws staff credentials | DW | 03.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Russia has withdrawn the press credentials of all Deutsche Welle staff and is shutting down the organization's studio in Moscow.
-It is also taking measures to shut down DW broadcasting on Russian territory.
+Russia has withdrawn the press credentials of all Deutsche Welle staff and is shutting the organization's studio in Moscow.
+Calling the move a "total overreaction," DW said it would take legal steps against the decision.

 Russia on Thursday said it was closing the Moscow bureau of German broadcaster Deutsche Welle and revoking its employees' accreditations in the country.